puppetlabs/puppet-docs/source/hiera/2.0/puppet.markdown

 [enc]: /guides/external_nodes.html
 [site_manifest]: /puppet/latest/reference/dirs_manifest.html
 [node_definition]: /puppet/latest/reference/lang_node_definitions.html
+[config_deep_merge]: ./lookup_types.html#deep-merging-in-hiera

 Puppet can use Hiera to look up data.
-This helps you disentangle site-specific data from Puppet code, for easier code re-use and easier management of data that needs to differ across your node population.
+This helps you disentangle site-specific data from Puppet code, for easier code reuse and easier management of data that needs to differ across your node population.

 Enabling and Configuring Hiera for Puppet